 Just weeks before his final report Cory came to Dundalk and met campaigners who were looking for an inquiry into the murders of Breen and Buchanan.
 When they asked if he was going to call for an inquiry he said: “I know something happened here but I have no evidence to call for an inquiry”.
 When asked “What do you need?”
 (He obviously needed direct evidence of collusion), normally reliable sources told Village: “They [the campaigners] wrote up a statement and gave it to Fulton to sign”.
 The statement said Owen Corrigan had passed information to Patrick ‘Mooch’ Blair in a car with Fulton.

-However, clearly there is a shadow over the statement which inspired Cory’s call for what became the Smithwick Tribunal.
-If this is so it rewrites the history of both inquiries.
+However clearly there is a shadow over the statement which inspired Cory’s call for what became the Smithwick Tribunal which would appear to rewrite the history of both inquiries.

 Crucially, by the time Fulton reached Smithwick the alleged collusion had morphed into allegations about Corrigan’s passing ‘Mooch’ Blair information about Tom Oliver.
 Not having access to the original Cory documents it has not been possible to verify – and Patrick Blair and Corrigan utterly deny – the allegations.
 A description of this scandalous contradiction appeared in a 2007 story by Suzanne Breen in the Sunday Tribune.